What is an internship?

 Can interns be paid?
 Must they be paid?

-Compensation for an internship is not required or regulated by UVM; however, knowing that the financial realities many students face makes them unable to work for free, we strongly recommend that employers compensate interns for their work.
+Compensation for an internship is not required or regulated by UVM.
+However, we strongly recommend that employers compensate interns for their work as many students are unable to work for free and still meet their financial obligations.

 Compared to unpaid internship opportunities, paid internships generate: